raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 - She now has her private key.
 It's `323 133`

-- Alice sends this public key off over the internet, and Bob gets his copy.
+- Alice sends her public key off over the internet, and Bob gets his copy.

 - Bob wants to encrypt the letter `q` to send it to Alice.
 He converts it to a number first, using it's position in the alphabet - `17`